chrisnoonan98675/site/xl-release/how-to/perform-blue-green-deployments.markdown

 - deployment pattern
 ---

 This guide explains how to perform ["blue-green" deployments](http://martinfowler.com/bliki/BlueGreenDeployment.html) using XL Release and XL Deploy.

 Blue-green deployment is a pattern in which identical production environments known as Blue and Green are maintained, one of which is live at all times.
-Suppose Blue is the live environment.
-Then, applications or features are deployed to and tested on the non-live environment Green before user traffic is diverted to it.
+If the Blue is the live environment, applications or features are deployed to and tested on the non-live Green environment before user traffic is diverted to it.

-If it is necessary to roll back the release in the Green environment, you can simply route user traffic back to the Blue environment.
+If it is necessary to roll back the release in the Green environment, you can route user traffic back to the Blue environment.

-When the Green environment is stable, the Blue environment can be retired and is ready updated in the next iteration, where it will take the role of the Green environment of this example.
+When the Green environment is stable, the Blue environment can be retired and is ready to be updated in the next iteration, where it will take the role of the Green environment of this example.

-This guide has the following parts
+This guide has the following parts:

 1. Defining the pattern in XL Release.
 2. Defining the environments in XL Deploy.
-3. Putting it all together and making it work.
+3. Combining the defined components and setting up the process.

 ## Defining the Blue/Green pattern in XL Release

-XL Release makes it easy to define your release process and is an excellent tool to prototype the process that is immediatley usable.
-As you evolve and get experience with the process, you can easily refine the defined release flow in XL Release and integrate your toolchain.
+With XL Release you can define your release process in simple steps and create a process prototype that is immediately usable.
+With advance knowledge of the process, you can refine the defined release flow in XL Release and integrate your toolchain.

-First, we will make a sketch of the process.
-This gives a nice high-level overview of the Blue/Green deployment pattern.
+The first step is to create a sketch of the process.
+This gives you a high-level overview of the Blue/Green deployment pattern.

 ![Blue/green sketch](../images/bluegreen/bluegreen-sketch.png)

 This XL Release template shows the basic steps.
-It can be made quickly by adding manual tasks as placeholders.
-In this example we will use XL Deploy, so also stub XL Deploy tasks are added.
+You can create it by adding manual tasks as placeholders.
+XL Deploy will be used this example, so XL Deploy stub tasks are added.

-This high level sketch is the starting point of your Blue/Geen deployment process.
-It reads as a more fine grained description of Blue/Green deployments, but can immediately be used as a workflow model.
+This high level sketch is the starting point of your Blue/Green deployment process.
+The primary purpose is to be detailed description of Blue/Green deployments, but can be used as a workflow model.

 _Download the Blue/Green deployment template in [XLR format](../images/bluegreen/BlueGreen-template.xlr) (for XL Release 7.5 and higher) or as [Releasefile](../images/bluegreen/Releasefile.groovy) to import it in your XL Release server._